chapmanu/signage/README.md

 ### Deployment

-Deployment is handled as expected by capistrano.
-To deploy a feature branch to staging:
+Deployment is handled by [Capistrano](http://capistranorb.com/).
+For staging, the default branch that will be deployed is the currently checked out branch.
+You can also specify a different branch in the deploy command:

     cap staging deploy BRANCH=my-feature-branch

+For production, the `master` branch is deployed by default:

+    cap production deploy

-See team lead for server authentication information.
+See team lead or Passpack for server authentication information.

 - Production Server: signage.chapman.edu
 - Staging Server: dev-signage.chapman.edu